All contractors will be affected by the new lease standard

 INSIGHT ARTICLE |

-On Feb.
-25, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842), its long-awaited final standard on the accounting for leases.
+Early in 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842), its standard on the accounting for leases.

 The ASU replaces the legacy U.S. GAAP in Topic 840, Leases, of the FASB’s Accounting Standards Codification (ASC), with new lease guidance applicable to both lessees and lessors (which is included in ASC 842).